cpldcpu/LatentSpaceExplorer/README.md

 The training code (Python) can be found in the `train` directory. `train.py` trains the VAE and saves it as a checkpoint in addition to some test-images. `export_vae_2_onnx.py` reads the checkpoint and exports to onnx and saves a latent space make as .msgpack and .json.

 The VAE definition is shown below.
 Interestingly, this was one of the parts that was messed up by Claude, so I had to manually fix the padding and channels.
-Certainly, a smaller model would have also done a job.
+Certainly, a smaller model would have also done the job.
 Having two layers at full resolution in the decoder turned out to be crucial to avoid too blurry output.

 ```python
     # Encoder